JohannVR/JohannVRs-Home-Assistant-Addons/Airplay2/README.md

 * **AirPlay 2 Compatibility:** Play audio from Apple devices on your Home Assistant system.
 * **MQTT Integration:** Sends out status reports to the "airplay2" topic when enabled.
 Check out the [docs](https://github.com/mikebrady/shairport-sync/blob/master/MQTT.md).

+## Why use this?
+(Example Use Cases)

+Instead of buying expensive standalone AirPlay speakers, this add-on lets you repurpose your existing hardware and integrate your audio directly into your smart home ecosystem.
+* **The "Dumb" Speaker Upgrade**: Have an old, great-sounding stereo system or bookshelf speakers?
+Plug a cheap USB sound card or a 3.5mm jack from your Raspberry Pi into the stereo's AUX port.
+Boom—your vintage speakers are now a modern AirPlay 2 target.
+* **Whole-House Smart Audio**: If you run Home Assistant on a mini-PC or Pi in your living room, kitchen, or server closet, you can route the audio to ceiling speakers or central amplifiers without needing an Apple TV or Airport Express.
+* **Automate Your Audio Gear**: Because this add-on integrates with MQTT, Home Assistant instantly knows when you start streaming.
+You can create automations like:
+    * "When I connect to AirPlay in the living room, turn on the smart plug attached to the amplifier and set the volume to 30%."
+    * "When the stream stops for more than 5 minutes, turn the amplifier off to save power."

 ### Technical Notes:

 * **Shairport-Sync:** Utilizes the [Shairport-Sync](https://github.com/mikebrady/shairport-sync) library by mikebrady for AirPlay 2 functionality.